 DHA & ARA

-Two additional ingredients you may see added to formula are two long-chain polyunsaturated fatty acids DHA and ARA.
-These are omega-3 fatty acids found in breast milk and certain foods, such as fish and eggs, which are essential for brain and vision development.
+Two additional ingredients added to formula are two long-chain polyunsaturated fatty acids, DHA and ARA.
+These are omega-3 fatty acids in breast milk and certain foods, such as fish and eggs, essential for brain and vision development.
 Although the FDA approved the addition of DHA and ARA to infant formulas, they caution that the scientific evidence is mixed.
 Almost all brands of formula sold in the U.S. have DHA and ARA.

 Prebiotics and Probiotics

 Prebiotics are indigestible carbohydrates that promote the growth of probiotics, which are good bacteria in the intestines and gut.
-We are still trying to fully understand the science of the gut.
-Early studies of adding prebiotics and probiotics to formula are encouraging, but the long-term benefits of these additions aren’t fully understood.
+We are still trying to understand the science of the gut fully.
+Early studies of adding prebiotics and probiotics to formula are encouraging, but the long-term benefits of these additions still need to be fully understood.
 It is becoming more common to see prebiotics and probiotics added to formula.

-The organic food movement has been gaining traction, and this has really been true in infant formula.
-The argument for buying organic formula is the same as buying any food organic.
+The organic food movement has been gaining traction, and this has been true in infant formula.
+The argument for buying organic formula is the same as purchasing organic food.
 For infant formula to be labeled organic, 95% of its ingredients must come from sustainable agriculture practices.
 That means they don’t use conventional pesticides, no fertilizers made with synthetic ingredients, no bioengineering (non-GMO), and no ionizing radiation.
 Organic also applies to any animals used to produce organic foods.
 For something to be labeled as organic, animals must not have received antibiotics or growth hormones.

-As soy formula has become increasingly popular, it is worth noting that as of 2015, 94% of soy grown in the U.S. was genetically modified.
-If that is something you are concerned about, you may want to consider an organic formula.
-Also, most formulas contain some type of corn-derived product; this could be something as apparent as “corn syrup” or be a little more obscure like “glucose syrup solids,” which is often from corn.
+As soy formula has become increasingly popular, it is worth noting that, as of 2015, 94% of soy grown in the U.S. was genetically modified.
+If that is something you are concerned about, consider an organic formula.
+Also, most formulas contain some corn-derived product; this could be something as apparent as “corn syrup” or be a little more obscure like “glucose syrup solids,” which is often from corn.
 In the United States, 89% of corn is GMO.
 There is a lot of controversy over genetically modified foods.
 If you want to avoid GMOs, the easiest way is to buy organic and understand ingredient lists.

 Buying organic is almost always more expensive, but that doesn’t mean you have to break the bank.
 If an organic formula is important to you, have multiple options to find an organic formula within your budget.